tobiaslabs/hunchjs.com/docs/configuration.md

 ## `normalizeMetadata`

-An optional function which is called during ingestion prior to filtering.
-It is given the document metadata object, and should return the modified object.
+An optional function which is called during ingestion prior to filtering, it must return the modified object and may be synchronous or asynchronous.
+It is called with an object containing the following properties:

+* `metadata` <`Object`> - The object resulting from parsing the frontmatter as YAML.
+* `blocks` <`Array`<[`Block`](https://github.com/saibotsivad/blockdown#blocks-arrayobject)>> - The pre-parsed content blocks, as [Blockdown](https://github.com/saibotsivad/blockdown) blocks.
+(Markdown sites commonly only have one content block.)

 Example: